OpenNews/opennews-website/what/community/scholarships/index.md

 ## What this program offers

-* $250 toward events or program expenses that help you develop your work in journalism.
+* $250 toward events or program expenses that help you develop your work in journalism and tech.
 * Our support in connecting you to other resources, people, and opportunities related to your work.

 ## Who should apply